Aleppo Eyalet: Fiscal administration

 While the inherent qualities of haric were highly desirable in Aleppo, members of the askeri class did not have exclusive access to them because of their class.
 They still had to compete with other buyers to obtain them, though they enjoyed rights that members of the reaya did not.
 An example of one is that members of the askeri were asked before any one of the reaya if they wanted to purchase land that had just entered the market.
 This system of conferring specific rights to distinct social classes resembled another administrative system, gedik.
 Professional businesses, largely guilds or trade organizations, conferred rights onto people considered to be a member of that industrial group.
 These rights were used to preserve economic monopolies for guild members, because members with gidek rights had access to shops and markets that the rest of the population did not have access to.

 Administrative divisions

+The eyalet consisted of the following sanjaks in the 17th century: